After dropping of Hector at Eisal Village Hector asks me about going hunting in the forest the day after tomorrow.

 I try it myself.
 My index finger has three sections.
 So with the other fingers so I get to twelve.

 “Yes.
 For example, if you divide a foot by twelve you get an inch.
 If you divide that again by twelve you a point.
 There was no French Revolution in this world.
-Instead, the Merchants’ Guild decided how to run the books.
+Instead, the Merchant Guild decided how to run the books.
 And they agreed it would make much more sense to use a base twelve system.
-Talking about merchants.
-I should teach you about the money around here.
+Talking about merchants, I should teach you about the money around here.
 You shouldn’t be needing it that soon but it doesn’t hurt to learn.”

 Granny takes out something out of nowhere.
 She places several metal coins and some metal bars on the table.
 She points to the copper coins.
-There are 3 round ones in different sizes and a long one, like a koban coin, just made of copper.
+There are 3 round ones in different sizes and a long one, like a Japanese koban coin, just made of copper.

 “The smallest unit is a Small Copper Coin.
 One of that is worth one credit.
 A Medium Copper Coin is worth three credits.
 A Big Copper Coin is worth twelve.
-Finally, a Long Copper Coin is worth 30 credits.”
+Finally, a Long Copper Coin is worth trido credits.”

-“That’s three times twelve.
+“That’s three dozen.

 Seems like I have to learn the numbers.
 But since I’m high level.
 I already have memorized the terms.
 I just need to get used to it so I don’t have to convert it to decimal internally.